agdamsbo/FreesearchR/README.md

 ## Run locally on your own machine

 The ***FreesearchR*** app can also run on your own machine with no data transmitted anywhere.
+Blow are the available options.

+### Run from R (or RStduio)

+Working with data in R, FreesearchR is a quick and easy tool to get overview and perform the first explorative analyses to get you going.

-Any data.frame available in the global environment will be accessible from the interface.
-Just follow the below steps:
+Any data available in the your R session will be available to the FreesearchR app.
+Just follow the below steps to get going:

 1.   **Requirement:** You need to have [*R* installed](https://www.r-project.org/) and possibly an editor like [RStudio](https://posit.co/download/rstudio-desktop/).